NewthingAde/WEB-STACK-IMPLEMENTATION-LEMP-STACK-/README.md

 - Create a pair Key as the EC2 is created

-- Move into the folder where the pair key is downloaded and run the following command to connect to the instance
+- Move into the folder where the pair key is downloaded and run the following command to first change the mode

              - sudo chmod 0400 <private-key-name>.pem

+- Use the command to connect to the instances

              - ssh -i <private-key-name>.pem ubuntu@<Public-IP-address>